-- 1. Interpret spoken English into American Sign Language. - 2.
-Demonstrate skills necessary for both consecutive and simultaneous interpretation. - 3.
-Explain the dynamics of voice to sign language interpreting. - Demonstrate beginning proficiency skills as a sign language interpreter of the Deaf Community.
+- 1. Interpret spoken American Sign Language into spoken English (sign to voice). - 2.
+Interpret spoken English into American Sign Language (voice to sign). - 3.
+Explain the dynamics of voice to sign and sign to voice.

 IN292 SIGN LANGUAGE INTERPRETING PRACTICUM Credits: 3